 Anthony Lakes Ski Area

 Mt.
 Bachelor offers free lift tickets to kids 12 and under for the same number of days as their parents with the advanced purchase of a three-or-more day adult lift ticket.
 This offer includes one free kids’ ticket per paid parent.
 There are no blackout dates, so this deal is even valid during holidays, but you must purchase the package tickets a minimum of seven days in advance.
 The resort also always offers free lift tickets to children 5 and under.
 Visitors can pick up a free child ticket at any open ticket window.

 Mt.
 Hood Meadows

-Meadows offers daily Kid Ski and Kids Ride lessons for ages 4 to 14.
-Beginner Progression lessons for ages 4-and-up can be purchased for as little as $59 in advance online (lift ticket and equipment rentals are an additional charge).
-As always, children ages 6 and under can ski for $12.
+Meadows offers daily full or half-day Kid Ski and Kids Ride lessons for ages 4 to 14.
+Beginner Progression lessons for ages 4-and-up can be purchased for $499 online featuring terrain access, unlimited use of Mt.
+Hood Meadows rental equipment, and three 2-hour group lessons.
+Children ages 6 and under can ski for $39.
 Little ones are also welcome at Mt.
 Hood Meadows state-certified daycare for infants 6-weeks-old to age 6 with special Preschool Camps also offered.
-All day daycare ranges from $89 to $129.

 Timberline and Summit Pass